 Some of the best leaders I have worked for included people that laid me off, reassigned me, demoted me, pointed out my flaws and behaviors that were causing me or my work harm, that inspired me to want and expect more from myself and gave me the courage and freedom to take risks and make hard decisions.

 Leadership is not a just a title, a role, an office or a horse.
 A leader is a person that through their actions and conversations with others make their work and relationships better.

 I was at a reception recently and met a young woman, Page.
 She is a student at Ball State.
 When she was three years old, she was diagnosed HIV Positive.
 She has no rank or even authority.
 She is petite.
 In no way does she look like the statue of a General on a horse.
-She has endured societal scorn and bullying since her middle school years when her HIV status became public at her school.
+She had endured societal scorn and bullying since her middle school years when her HIV status became public at her school.
 Friendships ended.
-She was an outcast among her classmates during those difficult formative years of her life.
+She was an outcast among her classmates during those problematic formative years of her life.
 She and her mother were forced to relocate to keep her safe.
-Today Page is using her past to define her future by using it to create honest conversations about how to keep others from suffering the hate and isolation she endured.
-This is very real and authentic leadership.
+Today Page is using her past to define her future by using it to create honest conversations about how to prevent others from suffering the hate and isolation she endured.
+This person demonstrated genuine and authentic leadership.

 Leadership isn’t about the horse.
 Being a leader is about being the best person you can be, doing the best work you can do, having a voice to improve the lives and situations of those that surround you and helping everyone you work or play with being better at what they do, how they do it and who they are becoming.
 This leadership knows no age, stature, color, status or role; it is a responsibility we all owe our family, friends, bosses, peers and ourselves.